Can You Pay Rent With Cash?

 A cashier’s check

 Finally, there’s always the rent check, which you can drop off or mail to an office somewhere.
-Although this also requires a bank account, it comes with a built in record of the payment.
+Although this also requires a bank account, it comes with a built-in record of the payment.
 Just be sure you have money in the account to cover the check amount, otherwise you risk having a bounced check, which can cost you a lot in fees.
-If you aren’t familiar with how to fill out a standard check, we have a step-by-step guide that can help with that.

 Ease your monthly burden